-4.3.3 WORKERS AND ACCOMMODATION
+4.3.3 Workers and accommodation

-Approximately 16 workers will be employed during the exploration phase.
-Workers will mainly be sourced from Otavi and Outjo town.
+Approximately 16 workers will be employed during the exploration phase and they will be mainly sourced from the local area e.g. Otavi.
 The 16 workers will be deployed at various stages of exploration including soil sampling, geological mapping, geophysical surveys and drilling operations.

-It is envisaged that for most of the exploration programme workers will reside in Outjo or Otavi and be transported to and from the site.
+It is envisaged that for most of the exploration programme workers will reside in Otavi and be transported to and from the site.
 Transport will be provided by the company.
 However, during the latter part of the prospecting (drilling) workers may be required to stay at the exploration site in campsites or in existing housing rented from the property owner.
 The proponent shall provide suitable living facilities including showers and portable toilets, during this period.
 Furthermore, the camping equipment shall include tents and a portable kitchen.